-Data privacy and data security are governed by the corresponding Group policies: Binding Corporate Rules Privacy (BCRP) regulates how the Group treats personal data, while the Group Security Policy contains significant security-related principles valid within the Group, which are based on the international ISO 27001 standard.
+Data privacy and data security are governed by the corresponding Group policies: the Binding Corporate Rules Privacy (BCRP) policy regulates how the Group treats personal data, while the Group Security Policy contains significant security-related principles valid within the Group, based on the international standards ISO 27001 and ISO 27701.
 These policies allow us to guarantee an adequately high and consistent level of data privacy and security throughout our entire Group.

-We issue an annual transparency report – since 2014 in Germany, and since 2016 in our national companies – in which we set out the nature and scope of our disclosures to security authorities.
+We issue an annual transparency report – since 2014 in Germany, and since 2016 in our other national companies in Europe – in which we set out the nature and scope of our disclosures to security authorities.
 We are thus fulfilling our statutory duty as a telecommunications company.

 In order to ensure even better data privacy and data security within our Group, our corporate units are audited and certified several times a year by internal and external experts.
 This includes the annual (re-)certification of the Telekom Security management in accordance with ISO 27001, regular Group-wide internal security checks, and the annual review of the individual Group units in connection with security maturity reporting.
 These audits help us assess the status quo of security in our Group.